Kadena teens join locals for mochi making exchange

-Members of the Kadena Teen Center and Okinawa City junior high school use a wooden mallet to pound rice to make mochi Jan.
+Members of the Kadena Teen Center and Okinawa City junior high school make mochi Jan.
 21, 2017, at Koza Music City, Okinawa, Japan.
-The Let’s Learn English exchange builds relationships between Okinawan and American teenagers.
+Making mochi is a Japanese New Year tradition meant to give thanks for a safe and healthy year and also prepare for good luck in the new year.
 (U.S. Air Force photo by Airman 1st Class Corey Pettis/Released)

 |Date Taken: